Fixed Points of Parking Functions: The Zeta Map

 Further,~\Cref{thm:park_char} tells us that the fixed point of $B(\prk)$ is unique.
 Therefore, from $B(\prk)$, we can identify its unique fixed point $\xx^{(0)}$, from which we can reconstruct $\xx^{(i)}$ for all $i$, and thus $\prk^{(i)}$ for all $i$.
 That is to say, from $B(\prk)$, we can reconstruct $\prk$.
 This implies that the map $B$ is an injection from $\PF_m^n$ to $\Park_m^n$.
 We have already established that the map $A$ is a bijection between these two sets, so the fact that $B$ is an injection means that it must also be surjective. \end{proof}

-Given an $(m,n)$-filter tuple $\prk$, \emph{the} fixed point for $B(\prk)$ in $V^m$ is the word $m(\prk^{(0)})$---up to addition of a multiple of $\mathbbm{1}$.
+Given an $(m,n)$-filter tuple $\prk$, \emph{the} fixed point for $B(\prk)$ in $V_0^m$ is the word $m(\prk^{(0)})$---up to addition of a multiple of $\mathbbm{1}$.

-\begin{example} Continuing~\Cref{ex:b1} (and recalling~\Cref{rem:park_cycles}), balancing each $(3,5)$-filter $\prk^{(i)}$ gives Balancing doesn't change the relative order of the elements, and thinking of $\prk^{(0)}$ as an element of $V_6^3$, we observe that $\prk^{(0)}$ is a fixed point for the action of $B(\prk)=10011$. \end{example}
+\begin{example} Continuing~\Cref{ex:b1} (and recalling~\Cref{rem:park_cycles}), balancing each $(3,5)$-filter $\prk^{(i)}$ gives the sequence of $m(\prk^{(i)})$ Balancing adds the same amount to each element, and thinking of $m(\prk^{(0)})$ as an element of $V_6^3$, we observe that $m(\prk^{(0)})$ is a fixed point for the action of $B(\prk)=10011$. \end{example}